RIDE or WALK to FIGHT ADDICTION

 This event is SAG Supported and will have multiple rest stops available with restrooms and refreshments available to participants.
 All volunteers at the aid stations, driving for SAG or at the fairgrounds will be wearing a mask and gloves.

 All participants participating at the fairgrounds will enjoy a free lunch after their event.
-This years lunch will be catered by Buckeye Deli.
+Lunch details coming soon!

 RIDE ON will be on-site for any maintenance issues cyclist may have with their bike.